turingschool/front-end-curriculum/lessons/module-1/html-1.md

 - `Hyperlink` A reference to an external resource
 - `Block` A block-level element occupies the entire width of its parent element (container), thereby creating a "block."
 - `Inline` An inline-level element only occupies the space bounded by the tags defining the element, instead of breaking the flow of the content.
+- `Nesting` when an element lives inside of another element

 ***